 Shop ‘til you drop at Outlet Collection Winnipeg, featuring more than 100 stores including Saks OFF 5TH, DSW Designer Shoe Warehouse, Kate Spade Outlet, Under Armour and Nike.

 Witness the perseverance of Winnipeg’s Francophone and Métis heritage at Le Musée de Saint-Boniface, the former home of the Grey Nuns which is also the largest oak structure in North America.

 Step into a real life 8-bit-inspired world at Activate Games where game rooms see your team ducking lasers, shooting hoops, smashing targets and dodging tiles.

 Discover the city’s Slavic heritage at the Oseredok Ukrainian Cultural and Educational Centre.
-Its museum houses one of the largest pysank (Easter egg) collections in North America, while you’ll also find more than 900 artworks on display and an excellent boutique.
+This museum houses one of the largest pysanka (Easter egg) collections in North America, while you’ll also find more than 900 artworks on display and an excellent boutique.

 Tour one of Winnipeg’s most culturally diverse neighbourhoods and learn the story behind the colourful public art on an online mural tour with the West End Biz.

 Work on your swing or play a round of miniature golf beneath the soaring ceiling of the Golf Dome.

 Walk under Winnipeg’s oldest archway and enter Upper Fort Garry Provincial Park, a greenspace with a 400-ft. long Heritage Wall that broadcasts a fascinating light show overtop carvings that depict the history of the region.